“I don’t ever want another NICU parent to feel alone like I felt.”

 Hand to Hold helps families before, during, and after a NICU stay and infant loss by providing powerful resources for the whole family, and most importantly, one-on-one mentoring from someone who has been there.

 Our resources include in-hospital programs, articles and blogs, podcasts, social networks, and trained peer mentors.
 All were designed with the emotional, physical, and social needs of the whole NICU family – including siblings and grandparents.
-Our caring social work team uses their personal and professional experiences to ensure all Hand to Hold programs and services work for our NICU families, at every step in the journey.
+Our caring professional, experienced team comprised of NICU graduate and bereaved parents are trained as certified Peer Support Specialists through the state of Texas.
+These Ambassadors uses their personal and professional experiences to ensure all Hand to Hold programs and services work for our NICU families, at every step in the journey.

 Hand to Hold focuses our support, resources, and programs around four central strengths: